 Fortunately, I recently found a product on Amazon that promised to erase them.
 At just $5, Maybelline Baby Skin Instant Pore Eraser seemed too affordable not to try.
 Did it work?
-Let's just say the new MVP in my makeup bag is no longer the life-changing $20 fiber lash mascara or even Kate Middleton's go-to eyeliner.
+Let's just say it's the new MVP in my makeup bag.

 Technically it's a primer

-First, I apply my moisturizer (lately I've been splurging on the luxurious serum Kate Middleton reportedly uses).
+First, I apply my moisturizer.
 Then I apply a pea-sized amount of this primer gel over the bridge of my nose.
 I like that the gel is clear, so I don't look like I'm wearing more makeup.
 It just feels like another lightweight serum.

 Finally, I apply my foundation on top of the silky smooth primer.
 However, after a few weeks of using this gel, I'm realizing I might not need foundation after all.